isomerpages/nlb-sure/_events/0g-surecelebratesmil-bingo-tnc.md

 All participants:

 (a) must complete 5 unique activities listed in the S.U.R.E.
-Celebrates M.I.L. page at https://sure.nlb.gov.sg/events/surecelebratesmil  to earn one (1) chance at the Lucky Draw.
+Celebrates M.I.L. page at the [Bingo Activities page](/events/surecelebratesmil-bingo-activities/) to earn one (1) chance at the Lucky Draw.

 (b) only have a maximum of three (3) chances at the Lucky Draw and can only win a maximum of one (1) prize.